 See Frank Andrews and Bill Dean-Myatt, FTR 49, 2014.
 Starting with the Scala Record Co. in 1912, this was a long lived ‘budget’ label which appeared until 1927.
 The ‘Scala Special Issue’ sticker sits clumsily on the red National Record label.
 These were recorded for Beka in late 1911 and are all by Billy Williams.
 Frank Andrews has suggested that National might even have been Billy Williams’s own label.
 Occasionally they appear with the Scala number printed on the label, as in the second example above – but without the green sticker.
 Very puzzling.
 Beka/Lindström supplied both German recordings (283) and locally-recorded material (529).
 A scarce ‘Scala Grand Opera Record’ series appeared in 1914, with just three issues.
 The label type for this is unknown.
 Owing to the Great War of 1914-1918, the British branch of Lindström, being of German origin, was closed down by the Board of Trade in 1916.
 However, the factory (at Hertford) continued to operate under British management and still produced Scala – and other – records.
 This continued until March 1920, by which time the catalogue numbers had attained 1122.
 After a short gap, Scala, now with Coliseum as a sister label, continued from 1200.
 This signified a new manufacturer – the Orchestrelle Co. (later Aeolian) – see the reference above for full details.
 The last significant change was a new label, when 1000 was lopped off the catalogue numbers, which therefore carried on with three digits.
 Although Scala and Coliseum are often thought of as ‘associated labels’, Scala had more autonomy; its own exclusive recordings were made from time to time.
 These can often be distinguished by the the ‘C.H.’ prefix to the master number – ‘Cooper – Howell’, the proprietors, and date from ~1922-23.
 The label was, on the whole, extremely successful and Scalas are fairly common to this day.
 See also Scala Ideal, below.

 See Frank Andrews and Bill Dean-Myatt, FTR 50, 2014.
 There were two incarnations of Scala Ideal.
 The first properly belongs under Scala (above), but appears here for simplicity’s sake.
 It consisted of thirty-nine 12″ issues made in an I-5000 series, during 1914-1916.
 The marque then disappeared for six and a half years (!) until it suddenly popped up again with a virtually unchanged label.
 The 10″ were in a 7000 series, and 12″ discs bore 4000 numbers.
 It’s clear that Scala Ideal was intended as an up-market label; they were much more expensive than regular Scalas.
 Jacques Benavente is a real artiste; he was a quite celebrated violinist.
 Its AR- master prefix hints that it might be derived from the new German label Artiphon, which began in 1919 – or perhaps Anker?
 In any event, the reverse of 7025 (‘The “Unique” Scala Laughing Record’) certainly appeared on Artiphon (q.v.).
 Note the two versions of the label artwork: the earlier one has a pretty sketchy engraving of La Scala, while on the later label it has been re-done much better.
 ‘Al Johnson’s Negro Laughing Song’ is by Billy Whitlock, already a veteran of the ‘recording rooms’, as an instrumentalist on xylophone and bells, a comic singer and comedian, and not least as a ‘recording expert’!
 The source of this side is unknown, but it probably dates well before 1923.
+There are also sides from U.S. Emerson o Scala Ideal.
 The 12″ discs also had high-class repertoire, as on 4035.
 We have William Garnet James (1892 – 1977), an Australian pianist and composer who studied in London & Brussels and, returning to Australia in 1923, became prominent generally, but especially in the world of radio, being Director of Music for the Australian Broadcasting Commission from 1931 – 1957.
 You can hear this side on YouTube: http://youtu.be/ipojxAMX-S0 The label was eventually pressed by Pathé and continued to around 1927.